bodo-ai/Bodo/docs/docs/installation_and_setup/install.md

 The [Windows Subsystem for Linux (WSL)](https://learn.microsoft.com/en-us/windows/wsl/install) lets developers install a Linux distribution on Windows, which provides a convenient environment for installing and using Bodo.
-Here are example commands to install Python and Bodo on WSL:
+Here are example commands to install Python and Bodo DataFrames on WSL:

 ```shell
 sudo apt update